 Wake school administrators say they have been reviewing ways to reduce the number of suspensions since 2009.
 In 2010, the U.S. Department of Education’s Office for Civil Rights opened an investigation into a complaint filed by the state NAACP that Wake disproportionately suspended minority students.

 In 2011, Wake overhauled the Code of Student Conduct to divide offenses into five levels, with Level I being considered “less serious.”
-Level I offenses include:• Noncompliance – not following the directions of school personnel or volunteers authorized to give directions.
+Level I offenses include:

 The policy says that Level I violations should generally result in in-school interventions instead of out-of-school suspensions.
 Those alternatives include peer mediation, in-school suspension, conflict resolution, restitution, community service and loss of privileges such as playing on athletic teams or attending school dances.